JOE NAYLOR - RAILHAMMER FOUNDER

 One thing Joe knows from decades of designing, is that proper testing is a must.
 Enter "Red Betsy", the modified guitar used to test pickups.
 Betsy is a Schecter S-1 with pickup routs that go all the way through the back of the body, and a control panel with spring loaded quick release clips for the pickup lead wires.
 Swapping a pickup in and out takes about 30 seconds!

 Play testing by Joe and several local pros ensued.
 Prototypes were compared to each other, and finalists selected.
 These were then tested against the industry standards... the usual suspects: Duncan, Dimarzio, EMG, Lawrence, Gibson, and various others.
 If you want to be the best, you have to test against the best.
 Revisions were made, more testing, more revisions.
 The cycle continued for months, until winners emerged.
 Betsy was exhausted.
 The final group was then tested again in different brands and types of guitars: solidbody, semi-hollow, hollow, long scale, short scale, set-neck, bolt-on, etc. Months more of testing and revisions continued, until Joe was finally satisfied he had a line of humbuckers as good or better than anything out there.

-Railhammer Pickups officially launched in January 2012.
-Strong reviews and positive player feedback have confirmed what Joe has always believed, "There's lots of players who would appreciate more clarity from a humbucker, especially on the wound strings.
-Railhammers are designed for those players, or for any player who wants to experience a new level of humbucker performance".
+Railhammer officially launched in January 2012.
+Strong reviews and positive player feedback have confirmed what Joe has always believed, "There's a lot of players who appreciate more clarity and tonal balance, especially on the wound strings.
+Railhammers are designed for those players, or for any player who wants to experience a heightened level of performance".
 The tone quest continues.
 All aboard.